99cm/open_comments/README.md

 Open Comments also supports optional comment Types which can be defined per commentable object (i.e. Order, Shipment, etc) via the admin Configuration tab.

 This is based on a fork / rename of jderrett/spree-order-comments, and subsequently spree/spree-comments.
-We added sending message functionality and user order comments when ordering to allow the customer addressing concerns.
+We added sending message functionality and order comments for checkout to allow end user addressing concerns.

 Notes: